Research and innovation in internet of things in the air force equipment and technologies sector has declined in the last year.

-The most recent figures show that the number of IoT patent applications in the industry stood at 62 in the three months ending November – down from 96 over the same period last year.
+The most recent figures show that the number of IoT related patent applications in the industry stood at 112 in the three months ending February – down from 168 over the same period in 2021.

-Figures for patent grants related to IoT followed a similar pattern to filings – shrinking from 58 in the three months ending November last year to 56 this year.
+Figures for patent grants related to IoT followed a similar pattern to filings – shrinking from 132 in the three months ending February 2021 to 82 in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.